p24-byte/p24-byte/README.md

 # skills and experience

-some VoIP and IP-telephony
+- some VoIP and IP-telephony
-some switching and routing
+- some switching and routing
+- some frontend and backend coding (html/css/js, perl, python, sql and no-sql databases)
-now learning git and coding
+- now formally learning git and coding

 <!--
 **p24-byte/p24-byte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.